Effective Date: June 09, 2009

 NASA employees, contractors, grantees, programs, partners, and those receiving NASA funds shall cooperate fully with the OIG and its designees during audits, investigations, reviews, or other activities by providing:

 (1) Complete, prompt, and free access to all files (electronic and paper), documents, premises, and employees, except as limited by law, including access to records, premises, and employees through any access provision governing NASA's arrangements with third parties (e.g., contract access clauses).

 (2) Statements, both oral and written, including statements under oath or affirmation.

 (3) Technical consultation, examination, and assistance regarding information or evidence being collected or developed.

 (4) Such other information and assistance as may be requested in order to complete the OIG activity.

 o.
 Law Enforcement Authority

-The Inspector General, the Assistant Inspector General for Investigations, and NASA OIG Special Agents supervised by the Assistant Inspector General for Investigations may, as provided for and under the conditions of the IG Act or other statute, and of the Attorney General Guidelines for Offices of Inspector General with Statutory Law Enforcement Authority:
+The Inspector General, the Assistant Inspector General for Investigations, and NASA OIG Special Agents supervised by the Assistant Inspector General for Investigations may, as provided for and under the conditions of the IG Act or other statute, and under the Attorney General Guidelines for Offices of Inspector General with Statutory Law Enforcement Authority: